CenturyLinkCloud/PublicKB/Servers/bare-metal-faq.md

 Any applications not well-suited to virtualization whether it be performance or licensing restrictions related, database and application workloads where consistent performance is critical, grid or HPC (High Performance Computing), data analytics, caching and indexing.

-**How do I connect my Bare Metal servers over the network to my CenturyLink Cloud virtual servers?**
+**How do I connect my Bare Metal servers over the network to my Lumen Cloud virtual servers?**

-Bare Metal servers share the same network as CenturyLink Cloud virtual servers so it's as easy as creating and connecting networks amongst all your server types.
-For more information on Network features of CenturyLink Cloud platform, reference the [Network Section](https://www.ctl.io/knowledge-base/network/centurylink-cloud/) of our Knowledge Base.
+Bare Metal servers share the same network as Lumen Cloud virtual servers so it's as easy as creating and connecting networks amongst all your server types.
+For more information on Network features of Lumen Cloud platform, reference the [Network Section](https://www.ctl.io/knowledge-base/network/centurylink-cloud/) of our Knowledge Base.

 **Since these servers use local storage, how do I avoid application failure if underlying hardware fails?**

-**Important** It is the responsibility of the customer to maintain any data recovery or restoration process that may be necessary in the case of a critical hardware failure. **This is not automatically configured by default.**  CenturyLink Simple Backup Service is integrated to all Bare Metal server configurations to protect against data loss in the event of a hardware failure.
-For more information on CenturyLink Simple Back Service, reference the [Simple Backup Service](https://www.ctl.io/simple-backup-service/)
+**Important** It is the responsibility of the customer to maintain any data recovery or restoration process that may be necessary in the case of a critical hardware failure. **This is not automatically configured by default.**  Lumen Simple Backup Service is integrated to all Bare Metal server configurations to protect against data loss in the event of a hardware failure.
+For more information on Lumen Simple Back Service, reference the [Simple Backup Service](https://www.ctl.io/simple-backup-service/)

 **How is hardware support and replacement handled for Bare Metal servers?**

-CenturyLink is responsible for all hardware replacement for Bare Metal servers.
+Lumen is responsible for all hardware replacement for Bare Metal servers.
 Physical hardware support for servers is only available during core business hours (M-F 9AM - 5PM) in the time zone of the datacenter.

 For servers located in VA1 or GB3 only the following SLA will apply:
 * In the case where a server becomes completely unavailable the process to replace the server will begin immediately with consent from the customer.
 For additional service level details please reference the Bare Metal servers SLA on the [SLA page](https://www.ctl.io/legal/sla/).